 • Create a board working group to assist staff,

-• Inform membership of the plan to achieve accreditation,
+• Inform membership of the plan to achieve accreditation, and

 • Ensure transparency throughout the process.